EAndresen/SpacePong/README.md

 The basegame comes from Jaryt Bustard and can be found here: https://github.com/Jaryt/PongTutorial.

-I used the game engien he mades to learn how to implement code and improwe on it.
+I used the game engine he made to learn how to implement a code and improve on it.
-I made a settings menu using JavaFX to improve my skills in that and i also converted the code to use the MVC standard.
+I made a settings menu using JavaFX to improve my skills in it, and I also converted the code to use the MVC standard.

 ![2017-01-13 4](https://cloud.githubusercontent.com/assets/20604632/21933585/45edfd16-d9a6-11e6-93b6-12585e472d96.png)